Volograms/vol_cl_tools/README.md

 output_frame_00000000.obj  -- Wavefront OBJ mesh file.
 ```

+### Import the .obj into 3D Software

 You should be able to import or drag-and-drop this into most 3D software and 3D game engines.

+* In [Blender](https://www.blender.org/) *File->Import->Wavefront (.obj)* and navigate to the .obj in your `my_first_capture` directory.
+If *Image Search* is ticked it should also find the texture image.
+* In [Unity](https://unity.com/) right click in the *Assets* pane and *Import New Asset*.
+Select the .obj and matching .jpg from `my_first_capture`.
+Drag the new model into the *Scene* pane.
+Then drag the new texture onto the model in the scene to apply it.

+### Tips

+* For more details on extracting frames with vol2obj see the [vol2obj-parameters](vol2obj Parameters) section.
+* You only need to use the command line for running the *vol2obj* tool's command.
-Some operating systems now have 3D previewers for .obj files built in, so you may even get a 3D render if you click on the file.
+* Some operating systems now have 3D previewers for .obj files built in, so you may even get a 3D render if you click on the file.
+* To avoid mixing up files bewteen captures:
+  * Create a new output directory using `--output_dir` for each capture you process.
+  * Keep each capture's header, sequence, and video files together in their unique folder.
+You can rename this to a more meaningful name e.g. from `1625575284206_ld/` to `martial_arts_pose/`
+* If header and sequence input files mismatch, expect an error.

 ## Repository Contents ##